FWU-DE/fwu-kc-extensions/remove-user-on-logout/README.md

 ### Custom rest api endpoint

-A special REST-API endpoint has been provided to cyclically delete users whose session has timed out.
+A special REST-API endpoint has been provided to delete users whose session has timed out.
 When this endpoint is called, all users who do not have an active session (OFFLINE session is ignored) and have a link to an IdP are deleted.
 The maximum number of data records to be deleted can be specified as a query parameter (limited to 1000 data records)